Skip to main content

 Technical Analysis

-CVE-2023-53884 is a stored cross-site scripting vulnerability affecting Webedition CMS version 2.9.8.8.
-The vulnerability arises from improper neutralization of input during web page generation, specifically allowing authenticated users to upload SVG files that contain embedded JavaScript code.
-SVG files are vector graphics files that can include script elements, and in this case, the CMS does not sanitize or validate the SVG content properly before storing and rendering it.
-An attacker with authenticated access can upload a crafted SVG file through the media upload feature.
-When other users view the page or media library containing the malicious SVG, the embedded JavaScript executes in their browsers.
-This can lead to session hijacking, credential theft, unauthorized actions, or other malicious activities typical of XSS attacks.
-The vulnerability requires the attacker to have at least authenticated user privileges, and victim users must interact by viewing the malicious SVG file.
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required for exploitation (though authentication is needed), user interaction required, and low impact on confidentiality and integrity but limited impact on availability.
-No public exploit code or active exploitation has been reported to date.
-The vulnerability highlights a common weakness in web applications that accept SVG uploads without proper sanitization, emphasizing the need for strict input validation and output encoding.
+CVE-2023-53884 is a stored cross-site scripting vulnerability identified in Webedition CMS version 2.9.8.8.
+The flaw arises due to improper neutralization of input during web page generation, specifically allowing authenticated users to upload SVG files containing embedded JavaScript code.
+SVG files are vector image files that can include script elements, and in this case, the CMS does not sufficiently sanitize or validate the SVG content upon upload.
+Consequently, when other users access or view these SVG files through the CMS interface, the embedded JavaScript executes in their browsers under the context of the vulnerable web application.
+This can lead to various malicious outcomes such as session hijacking, theft of sensitive information, or execution of unauthorized actions on behalf of the victim user.
+The vulnerability requires the attacker to have authenticated access to the CMS to upload the malicious SVG, and user interaction is needed to trigger the script execution by viewing the file.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L - low privileges), and user interaction required (UI:P).
+The impact on confidentiality and integrity is low, with no direct impact on availability.
+No public exploits are currently known, but the vulnerability poses a moderate risk given the potential for lateral movement or privilege escalation within the CMS environment.
+The lack of official patches or mitigation guidance in the provided data suggests organizations must implement compensating controls promptly.

 Potential Impact